facebookresearch/EgoCom-Dataset/README.md

     eyes)

-## Directory explaination of every file in this repository
+## Directory explanation of every file in this repository

 Contents of importance are in bold.